GreedYLearner1146/ANROT-HELANet/README.md

 4) Run FGSM_adv_create.py which creates the adversarial samples and store them in the respective arrays using the FGSM.
 5) Run natural_noise_create.py which creates the image corrupted by gaussian noise and store them in the respective arrays.
 6) Run Attention.py and ResNet12.py, which are part of the encoder component of the ANROT-HELANet.
+7) Run ANROT_HELANet.py which contains the main code backbone of our algorithm.